jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** I am increasingly convinced by your argument against centralized definitions.
 I think, as a society, we need to think more critically about language and terminology and how they carry power.
 We want to enable evolution and creation of new terminology to enable others to have the language to speak of their lived experiences and complex ideas.

 **W:** Yes!
 In fact, I think we need a new approach to building glossaries and dictionaries.
 At the core of it all, we are hoping to better solve the original consensus problem: agreeing on what each other mean.
-To do abolish the existing centralized dictionaries and glossaries without suggesting an alternative would be in bad faith.
+To abolish the existing centralized dictionaries and glossaries without suggesting an alternative would be in bad faith.

 **P:** What sort of alternative are you proposing?